+Concept Paper

-Concept Paper The Unicellular State as a Point Source in a Quantum Biological System
+The Unicellular State as a Point Source in a Quantum Biological System

-John S. Torday 1,\ and William B. Miller Jr.
+John S. Torday and William B. Miller, Jr.

-- Department of Pediatrics, Harbor-UCLA, 1124 W. Carson Street, Torrance, CA 90502-2006, USA - Independent researcher, Paradise Valley, AZ 85253, USA; Wbmiller1@cox.net - \ Correspondence: jtorday@labiomed.org; Tel.: +1-310-222-8186
+Department, Institute, 1124 W. Carson Street, Torrance, CA 90502-2006, USA; Wbmiller1@cox.net Correspondence: jtorday@labiomed.org; Tel.: +xx-xxx-xxxx-xxxx

-Academic Editor: Jukka Finne Received: 11 February 2016; Accepted: 23 May 2016; Published: 27 May 2016
+Academic Editor: Jukka Finne

+Received: 11 February 2016; Accepted: 23 May 2016; Published: date

 Abstract: A point source is the central and most important point or place for any group of cohering phenomena.
 Evolutionary development presumes that biological processes are sequentially linked, but neither directed from, nor centralized within, any specific biologic structure or stage.
-However, such an epigenomic entity exists and its transforming effects can be understood through the obligatory recapitulation of all eukaryotic lifeforms through a zygotic unicellular phase.
-This requisite biological conjunction can now be properly assessed as the focal point of reconciliation between biology and quantum phenomena, illustrated by deconvoluting complex physiologic traits back to their unicellular origins.
+However, such an epigenomic entity exists and its transforming effects can be understood through the obligatory recapitulation of all eukaryotic lifeforms through a zone unicellular phase.
+This requisite biological conjunction can now be properly assessed as the tocal point of reconciliation between biology and quantum phenomena, illustrated by deconvoluting complex physiologic traits back to their unicellular origins.